Molybdovanadate reagent

 The molybdovanadate reagent is a solution containing both the molybdate and vanadate ions.
 It is commonly used in the determination of phosphate ion content.
-The reagent used is ammonium molybdovanadate with the addition of 70% perchloric acid (sulfuric acid is also known to be used).
+The reagent used contains ammonium molybdovanadate with the addition of a strong acid such as perchloric acid, sulfuric acid, or nitric acid.
 It is used for purposes such as the analysis of wine, canned fruits and other fruit-based products such as jams and syrups.

 Physical properties

 The reagent appears as a clear, yellow liquid without odour.
 It is harmful if inhaled, a recognised carcinogen and can cause eye burns.